-Federal efforts begun in 1985 to control Medicare expenditures through Peer Review Organizations have recently focused on general hospitals.
-However, there is a potential that specialty hospitals will be more closely reviewed in the future.
-Were this to occur, there is some potential for revenue impact.
+General Hospitals have been the focus of Federal efforts to control Medicare expenditures using Peer Review Organizations.
+However, their focus could shift to reviewing specialty hospitals, potentially impacting revenue.
 To date, less than 5 percent of cases reviewed have led to disallowances, and all the disallowances have been appealed.